Methicillin-resistant Staphylococcus aureus: History

 In 1961, the first known MRSA isolates were reported in a British study, and from 1961 to 1967, infrequent hospital outbreaks occurred in Western Europe and Australia, with methicillin then being licensed in England to treat resistant infections.
 Other reports of MRSA began to be described in the 1970s.
 Resistance to other antibiotics was documented in some strains of S. aureus.
 In 1996, vancomycin resistance was reported in Japan.
 In many countries, outbreaks of MRSA infection were reported to be transmitted between hospitals.
 The rate had increased to 22% by 1995, and by 1997 the level of hospital S. aureus infections attributable to MRSA had reached 50%.

-The first report of community-associated MRSA (CA-MRSA) occurred in 1981, and in 1982, a large outbreak of CA-MRSA occurred among intravenous drug users in Detroit, Michigan.
+The first reports of community-associated MRSA (CA-MRSA) occurred in 1981 and 1982, a large outbreak of CA-MRSA occurred among intravenous drug users in Detroit, Michigan.
 Additional outbreaks of CA-MRSA were reported through the 1980s and 1990s, including outbreaks among Australian Aboriginal populations that had never been exposed to hospitals.
 In the mid-1990s, scattered reports of CA-MRSA outbreaks among US children were made.
 While HA-MRSA rates stabilized between 1998 and 2008, CA-MRSA rates continued to rise.
 A report released by the University of Chicago Children's Hospital comparing two periods (1993–1995 and 1995–1997) found a 25-fold increase in the rate of hospitalizations due to MRSA among children in the United States.
 In 1999, the University of Chicago reported the first deaths from invasive MRSA among otherwise healthy children in the United States.
 By 2004, the genome for various strains of MRSA were described.

 The observed increased mortality among MRSA-infected people arguably may be the result of the increased underlying morbidity of these people.
 Several studies, however, including one by Blot and colleagues, that have adjusted for underlying disease still found MRSA bacteremia to have a higher attributable mortality than methicillin-susceptible S. aureus (MSSA) bacteremia.